rerun-io/rerun/CODE_STYLE.md

 ### Misc
 We don't add `inline` before class/struct member functions if they are inlined in the class/struct definition.

-Include what you use: if you use `std::vector`, then inlcude `<vector>` - don't depend on a transitive include.
+Include what you use: if you use `std::vector`, then include `<vector>` - don't depend on a transitive include.

 ## Naming